 ACCOMPLISHMENTS: Last fiscal year marked the first full year of service following the acquisition of VCTC's contract operator, Roadrunner Management Services, by RATP Dev USA.
-This spring VCTC will take delivery of three new vehicles.
+This spring VCTC took delivery of three new vehicles.
 These are the last buses to be purchased through a joint-procurement and closes out VCTC's options in the contract.
 With this, the Commission will own 20 of the 36 buses required to operate its services.
 In addition, new technologies were deployed as part of the countywide GOVCbus system.
-During the last fiscal year, VCTC's service included the continued grant-funded demonstration of the Oxnard/Camarillo and East/West routes.
+During the last fiscal year.
+VCTC's service included the continued grant-funded demonstration of the Oxnard/Camarillo and East/West routes.
 The East/West includes direct service between Simi Valley/Moorpark and the western section of the County, as well as brand new bus service to and from the town of Somis.
-The East/West demonstration will continue into its third and final year with grant funding, while the Oxnard/Camarillo route ended its final demonstration year and will be combined with California State University Channel Islands' (CSUCI) set of services, as the University and VCTC look at growing the service further.
-Demand for bus service continues to grow amongst the college student demographic (due in large part to the grant-funded College Ride program) and the CSUCI routes continue to perform very well.
+The East/West demonstration will continue into its third and final year with grant funding, while the Oxnard/Camarillo route will end its final demonstration year this summer, August 2019.
+VCTC and California State University Channel Islands are currently considering options for a similar service.
 Year over year, VCTC Intercity service experienced system-wide ridership improvements.
 During Fiscal Year 2017/2018 VCTC provided 640,121 passenger trips, representing just over an 11.4% decline in year-over-year ridership from the prior year.
 However, during Fiscal Year 2018/2019 VCTC Intercity ridership has grown by 3.3% (YTD).
-This rebound follows last year's devastating Thomas Fire and Montecito debris flow events.
+This rebound follows last year's devastating Thomas Fire and Montecito debris-flow events.
 The table below reflects current ridership during the first six months this year as compared to the previous two years, including the two demonstration routes' performance: